status-im/docs.status.im/source/build_status/index.md

 ### 2. Install the dependencies

 We created a special script that leverages [Nix](https://nixos.org/nix) to install everything Status needs with minimal impact to the user's system.
-However, this script has only been tested on macOS (with XCode 10.1), Ubuntu Linux 18.04 and Manjaro.
-If it doesn't work for you on another Linux distribution, please install all dependencies manually (you can find the list below).
+This script has only been tested on macOS (with XCode 10.1), Ubuntu Linux 18.04, Manjaro and Arch Linux.
+If it doesn't work for you on another Linux distribution, please install all dependencies manually (you can find the list below.
+Also see *Note 2*).
 In order to make things as practical as possible, the script will auto-accept the Android SDK license agreements.

+In order to install and configure Nix or Arch Linux, follow [these instructions](https://wiki.archlinux.org/index.php/Nix) from the ArchWiki.

 If you're on NixOS, please run the following to ensure you have the necessary prerequisites available: